U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 Known Issue(s):

 - The resolution of the animations provided are all Full HD, 1920x1080, I cannot really change this other than through cropping.
 May be able to fix this for my own boot animation but definitely not for everyone.
      > This does not affect the animations other than the shutdown one and then ONLY animations with a non-black background -> It has 2 "empty" or black bars at the top and bottom because my screen is obviously bigger than FullHD.
-Boot and Botloop display just fine.
+Boot and Bootloop animations display just fine.

 ----------------------------------------------------------------------------------------------------------------------------------